Osama-Is/Landing-Page/README.md

 # Landing Page Project
-This project is build as a First Project for Udacity's Front End Nanodegree program.
+This project was built as the first Project in Front End Nanodegree program on Udacity.

 # Table of Contents